2022 Presentation (For tax year 2021) Prior year workshops below.

 File a tax return:

-To complete a tax form and mail to the U.S. Postal Service to the Federal Government and e-file with the State of Wisconsin.
+To complete a tax form and mail it to the Federal Government using the U.S. Postal Service (USPS), or to e-file with the State of Wisconsin.

 This form shows any interest earned from bank account, stocks, funds, etc. to which students may need to claim.
 It also reflects any income earned through a temporary or staffing agency or if a student was hired as an independent consultant.